Efficient approximation of Jacobian matrices involving a non-uniform fast Fourier transform (NUFFT): Optimizing Sampling Patterns

-} Here we use the forward operator (\ref{sec,for}) as an example of backpropagation.
-As needed in a backpropagation step (Jacobian-vector product, JVP), one needs to apply the Jacobian \eqref{e,Ax} to a gradient vector $\v = \frac{\partial L}{\partial (\A\x)^*}\in \CM$.
-The corresponding vector is
+Here we use the forward operator (\sref{sec,for}) as an example to illustrate one step in propagation.
+As needed in a backpropagation step (Jacobian-vector product, JVP), the Jacobian \eqref{e,Ax} is multiplied with a gradient vector $\v = \frac{\partial L}{\partial (\A\x)^*}\in \CM$ calculated in the prior step.
+Using \eqref{eqn:wir_chain}, the corresponding JVP is

-\red{ To compute this term efficiently, we simply apply a NUFFT operation to $\x \odot \rd$, followed by a point-wise multiplication with $\v$.
-The Gram and PSD inverse (``data consistency") term in \ref{sec,gram} and \ref{sec,inv} follow a similar manner during backpropagation.
-See our open-source codes \footnote{\url{https://github.com/guanhuaw/Bjork}} for implementation details.}
+Efficiently computation can simply apply a NUFFT operation to $\x \odot \rd$, followed by a point-wise multiplication with $\v$.
+The Gram and PSD inverse (``data consistency") term in \sref{sec,gram} and \sref{sec,inv} follow a similar pattern during backpropagation.
+See our open-source codes \footnote{\url{https://github.com/guanhuaw/Bjork}} for implementation details.

-Furthermore, learning-based approaches are very compute-intensive during end-to-end training, especially for the 3D cases.
-Therefore, it is desirable to accelerate computation by using faster NUFFT approximations (low over-sampling factors and/or small interpolation neighborhoods) in the early epochs of training.
-Later, when the method is deployed on test data or prospectively acquired data, one could use higher NUFFT accuracy.
+Although we illustrate the GD algorithm with a simple smooth regularizer, more generally, the reconstruction method $f(\om,\y)$ can involve more sophisticated regularizers such as neural networks \cite{pilot,wang:22:bjork-tmi} or non-smooth sparsity models \cite{lustig:2008:CompressedSensingMRI} used in compressed sensing.
+In such cases, backpropagation uses sub-gradients, instead of gradients, as is common in stochastic optimization.
+The loss JVPs are backpropagated through iterative reconstruction steps to compute a gradient w.r.t. \om.

-Note that the proposed approach is applicable only to non-Cartesian MRI, because Cartesian sampling pattern design is usually a discrete optimization problem, incompatible with gradient-based methods.
-However, one could optimize phase-encode locations continuously (in 2D or 3D) with the frequency-encoding direction being fully sampled, which is a hybrid Cartesian / non-Cartesian approach \cite{aggarwal:20:jmj}.
+The proposed approach is applicable only to non-Cartesian MRI, because Cartesian sampling pattern design is usually a discrete optimization problem, incompatible with gradient-based methods.
+However, one could optimize phase-encoding locations continuously (in 2D or 3D) with the frequency-encoding direction being fully sampled, which is a hybrid Cartesian / non-Cartesian approach \cite{aggarwal:20:jmj}.